DEFRA/quke-example/README.md

 [![security](https://hakiri.io/github/DEFRA/quke-example/master.svg)](https://hakiri.io/github/DEFRA/quke-example/master)
 [![Licence](https://img.shields.io/badge/Licence-OGLv3-blue.svg)](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3)

 This repo serves as an example [Quke](https://github.com/Defra/quke) project.
-Refer to it for examples on how to setup your own projects, and how to use either Capybara or SitePrism in your steps to interact with a web page.
+Refer to it for examples on how to setup your own projects, and how to use either [Capybara](https://github.com/teamcapybara/capybara) or [SitePrism](https://github.com/site-prism/site_prism) in your steps to interact with a web page.

-**Please note**.
-The one exception is the [demo_app](app) folder.
-The tests in this example run against a dummy web site whose code lives in this folder.
-We put it here so we are not dependent on an external site nor an internet connection in order for the examples to work.

 ## Pre-requisites